Avoid these email marketing mistakes to grow a healthy email list, build better relationships with subscribers, and avoid spam complaints.

 6. No Automatic Unsubscribe

-Never manage email unsubscribe requests manually or require subscribers to email you to unsubscribe — it’s weird and uncomfortable, and it can make people regret ever subscribing in the first place.
+Never manage email unsubscribe requests manually, as it increases the chances of mistakes — like deleting the wrong subscriber or accidentally not processing an unsubscribe request.
+And never require subscribers to fill in their email address or email you to unsubscribe — it’s weird and uncomfortable, and it can make people regret ever subscribing in the first place.

 To comply with the law, legitimate email marketing service providers include automatic unsubscribe capabilities.
 This ensures opt-out requests are processed immediately and emails aren’t sent to someone who requested to be removed from your email list.